 Although Mount & Blade 2: Bannerlord is no longer in Early Access, TaleWorlds Entertainment is still using Early Access for several of its projects.

 The game begins with a fresh opening that grabs players' interest.
 It was first shown this year.
 It had a lot of flaws back then, such word ends that were spoken improperly or whole sentences that were left untranslated.
 I had hoped that these flaws would be fixed in the whole version of Bannerlord, but sadly, they were not.
-However, polonization is preferable to having to play in English
+However, polonization is preferable to having to play in English.

 After creating a character—in a little more complex wizard than I remembered—and beginning the quest, I became aware of another significant alteration.
 It all revolves on the little symbols that are positioned over cities, castles, and villages to provide information about open quests, competitions, or potential units to hire.